Yvette Cornelia Holzwarth

 is a versatile violinist, vocalist, and composer who transcends her Western classical roots to explore a rich tapestry of musical genres, including Eastern European, Arabic, Norwegian hardanger fiddle, Americana, popular, jazz, experimental and improvised music.

-Collaborating with an array of artists, Yvette has graced performances and recordings with notable names such as Ariana Grande, Kamasi Washington, Van Dyke Parks, Gaby Moreno, and many others.
+Collaborating with an array of artists, Yvette has graced performances and recordings with notable musicians such as Ariana Grande, Kamasi Washington, Van Dyke Parks, Gaby Moreno, and many others.
 Her artistic journey has taken her across the USA, Canada, France, Italy, Eastern Europe, the Middle East, Guatemala, and Japan.

 Under the moniker Yvette Cornelia, she releases original music, starting with her debut EP "Open It Up" (2013) and followed up by the full-length album "What Lies Ahead" (2018).
 The latter, featuring her nine-piece ensemble, explores the cracks between chamber music, folk, experimental rock, and songwriting.